Steadfast5/Steadfast5/README.md

 To install on Windows, please follow these instructions.
 1) Open Powershell and type in `git clone --recursive https://github.com/IceCruelStuff/Steadfast5.git`
 2) Run the `start.cmd` file located in your server folder.
 It will automatically download PHP.
 This will not work if you don't have git installed.
 Click [here](https://git-scm.com/downloads) to go to download page for git.
 3) After running `start.cmd`, you have to complete setup wizard.
 When you are finished all these steps, the server should start up.
 If you are running Windows 8 and below, this will not work.
+Click [here](https://github.com/Steadfast5/Steadfast5/wiki/Windows-8-and-below) for instructions on how to install on Windows 8 and below.

 ### Installing on Linux/MacOS
 To install on Linux/MacOS, please follow these instructions.